 Free, tours additional admission

-How to Get There: From your hotel, take the MTA subways D or F and exit the 47-50th St./Rockefeller Center Stop.
+How to Get There: From your Midtown hotel, take the MTA subways D or F and exit the 47-50th St./Rockefeller Center Stop.
 Rockefeller Center takes up an entire block from 5th to 6th Avenue and between 49th and 50th streets.

 Top of the Rock

 Since Rockefeller Center offers a top building tour along with shopping and dining, start your day here.
 After reserving tickets online, bypass the ticket line for the Top of The Rock tour.
-After quick elevator ride, explore three different floors all with incredible views.
+After a quick elevator ride, explore three different floors, all with incredible views.
 With the best views of Central Park, this is also the best way to see landmark buildings like the Chrysler Building and Empire State Building.

-After Top of the Rock tour, walk around Rockefeller Plaza and stop by the LEGO Store to see NYC landmarks built in LEGOs.
+After the Top of the Rock tour, walk around Rockefeller Plaza and stop by the LEGO Store to see NYC landmarks built in LEGOs.
 During the winter, the Rockefeller Ice Skating Rink and tree are located in the plaza.